justinamiller/EnterpriseArchitecture/README.md

 # IT Initiatives

-# Areas of Focus
- * Define Your Operating Model
+# Define Your Operating Model
       1. Considerations
       2. Standards
       3. Visions